NCEAS/training-git-intro/README.md

-# Getting starting with git AND GitHub using RStudio
+# Getting starting with git And GitHub using RStudio

 ### This repository a re-organization of NCEAS training material on version control to create a 30-45min crash course on getting started with version control for RStudio users.

-We will cover
+We will cover:

 - Introduction to code versioning concepts
 - Setting up git on computer